2017 University of Utah Hospital incident: Aftermath

-Legislative effect
+Legislative actions

 On September 20, 2017, the Utah State Legislature's Judiciary Interim Committee voted unanimously in favor of drafting a bill that would clarify consent laws regarding police-ordered blood draws.
 A legislative committee then drafted a bill the following November that, mainly, would require police officers to take a blood draw only with the person's oral or written consent, through presenting a warrant, or presenting a judicially recognized exception to a warrant.
 Representative Craig Hall, R-West Valley City, who was a member of the drafting committee, stated that "there are situations where a blood draw is necessary and justified" but the new legislation "takes that decision out of the police officer's hands," adding that "electronic warrants take about 10 minutes to obtain, so there's really no reason not to get one."

 On January 25, 2018, the Utah House of Representatives voted 72–0 to pass the bill, numbered HB43.
 Six days later, Alex Wubbels testified to the State's Senate Judiciary, Law Enforcement and Criminal Justice Committee in support of the bill.
 The Salt Lake City Police, the Utah Highway Patrol, the American Civil Liberties Union of Utah, and the Libertas Institute also expressed their support during the hearings.
 The Committee voted 6–0 in favor of passing the bill.
 Utah Governor Gary Herbert signed it on March 15, 2018, and the legislation went into effect on May 8, 2018.